TeamLinux01/netcache_docker/README.md

-# How to setup gogs docker container, a painless self-hosted Git service
+# How to setup netcache docker container, a network caching server

 * Please cp .env.example to .env and edit it before using docker-compose up.